 Pick proof locks and bump proof locks can prevent a sneaky burglary attack if they’re as good as advertised.
-Homeowners want to secure their homes against a burglar to keep their family and valuables safe.
+Homeowners want to secure their homes against burglars to keep their families safe.
 Before, people were just stressed over lock picking and kick-ins, but now burglars use the technique known as lock bumping.

 There are some videos on YouTube that show what lock bumping does to doors.
 The top reason people are getting fearful since it is so easy to bypass a lock.
-However, many high-security locks that Locksmith Miami install today are bump proof or pick proof.
+Therefore, here at Carballo Liberty Locksmith Miami, we get a high demand for install bump proof locks and pick proof.

 As a shopper, you should know about two things—when a lock offers genuine bump proof protection, and when a lock company only adds the term “bump proof” as a marketing tactic.